apecloud/kubeblocks/docs/user_docs/kubeblocks-for-weaviate/manage-weaviate.md

 ---
 title: Manage Weaviate with KubeBlocks
-description: How to manage vector databases on KubeBlocks
+description: How to manage Weaviate on KubeBlocks
 keywords: [weaviate, vector database, control plane]
 sidebar_position: 1
-sidebar_label: Manage Qdrant with KubeBlocks
+sidebar_label: Manage Weaviate with KubeBlocks
 ---
 # Manage Weaviate with KubeBlocks